 Best Rates For Drivers With A DWI Or DUI

-Getting arrested for DWI or DUI is one of the most expensive mistakes a person can make, but if there’s a DWI on your record and affect your premiums for 15 years or more.
+Getting arrested for DWI or DUI is one of the most expensive mistakes a person can make.
+A conviction can stay on your record and affect your premiums for 15 years or more.
 Fortunately, since so many drivers have been convicted of drunk driving, insurance companies have begun to offer competitive rates to motorists in this category to attract more customers.
 Our data showed that Allstate and State Farm offered the cheapest car insurance for drivers with a DWI in New York.

 Best Rates For Senior Drivers

 Seniors typically drive less mileage each year than younger motorists.
 As a result, they tend to have an advantage when comparing cheap car insurance rates in New York.
 Our team found that Progressive offers very competitive premiums for drivers in this age group, followed closely by Allstate.

 The default motorist in our study is 29.
 The car is a 2014 Toyota Corolla that is driven 12,000 miles each year.
 The monthly premiums of males and females from five zip codes in New York were averaged to estimate the monthly premiums for each driver category.
 Our senior driver drove 4,000 miles per year and was age 65.
 Besides the teenage driver category, our estimates include liability coverage limits of 50/100/25 and the same limits for uninsured motorist coverage.